 Abuse From Betrayal Is Traumatizing

-I hope that you’re having a peaceful holiday season.
+I hope that you’re having a peaceful week.
 Peace is the goal.
-If you’re looking for support during this very difficult time, please join Betrayal Trauma Recovery Group.
+If you’re looking for support, please join Betrayal Trauma Recovery Group.
 We have multiple sessions per day in multiple time zones.
-We would love to see you there and help support you and bring you some peace this holiday season.
-Also, individual sessions are available with any one of our amazing coaches.
-Go to BTR.org to schedule a session today.
+We would love to see you there and help support you and help you find peace.

-As always, if this podcast is helpful to you and you are inclined to do it, please rate us on itunes or your other podcasting apps.
+As always, if this podcast is helpful to you and you are inclined to do it, please rate us on iTunes or your other podcasting apps.
 Every single rating helps people find us.
-During this season of giving please consider creating a recurring monthly donation to BTR so that we can keep bringing this message of hope and peace to women throughout the world.
-Go to BTR.org, scroll down to the bottom, click on make-a-donation, and set your recurring monthly donation today.
+Please consider creating a recurring monthly donation to BTR so that we can keep bringing this message of hope and peace to women throughout the world.

 Until next week, stay safe out there.